 - Karmic tendencies and object and audio categories are also imputations, roughly speaking, on a mental continuum.
 Unlike the mental continuum on which they are imputations, however, karmic tendencies have a beginning immediately after a karmic action and can have an end with their total purification and thus a true stopping of them.
-Object categories, such as the category of "computer," have a beginning when we first learn of computers; and audio categories, such as the category of the sound of the word "computer," have a beginning when we learn the word.
-All categories can have an end with the attainment of enlightenment.
+Object categories, such as the category of "computer," have a beginning on our mental continuums when we first learn of computers; and audio categories, such as the category of the sound of the word "computer," have a beginning when we learn the word.
+All categories can have an end on our mental continuums with the attainment of enlightenment.

 - The mental continuum on which tendencies, constant habits and object and audio categories are imputations serve as bases for imputation only so long as these imputations last.
 Before the arising of these imputations and after their ceasing, the mental continuums still exist as mental continuums, with no beginning and no end, but they do not exist as bases for imputation of these tendencies, constant habits and categories.

 Nonstatic, noncongruent affecting variables and static phenomena, as imputed phenomena, are imputedly knowable in the coarse sense of the term.
 When we see the body of a person, for example, the focal object (dmigs-yul), equivalent to the appearing object (snang-yul), of the cognition includes both the body and the person; they exist inseparably from each other.
 In other words, we see the combination of a body and a person as an imputation on it and that combination appears in our cognition.
 Nevertheless, we first explicitly apprehend (dngos-su rtogs-pa) the body and then explicitly apprehend both the body and the person.